ViRb3/pi-encrypted-boot-ssh/README.md

 While this guide operates directly on the SD card, you can easily work on an image file instead and then flash the result to an SD card.
 This can be done by creating _two_ copies of the initial OS image file and mounting both via [kpartx](https://linux.die.net/man/8/kpartx).
 One will be readonly and used to fill the new, empty, encrypted root partition of the other.

 ## On the host
-Install dependencies.
-Assuming the host is `x86-64` and the Raspberry Pi is `aarch64`/`arm`, emulation will be required.
+Assuming the host is x86-64 and the Raspberry Pi is aarch64/arm, [qemu](https://www.qemu.org/) wil be required - install it
 ```sh
 apt update
 apt install -y qemu-user-static